 Seizure for Forfeiture by Volusia County Sheriff’s Office

 If you received a notice of seizure from the Volusia County Sheriff’s Office, contact an experienced attorney at Sammis Law Firm.
-For forfeitures at the state level, the officer who seized the property will usually provide you with a receipt.
+The law enforcement officer who seized your property might provide you with a receipt and “notice of seizure.”

-Next, the agency that seized the property must send you a “notice of seizure” explaining your right to demand an adversarial preliminary hearing (sometimes called the “APH”).
+The notice of seizure explains your right to demand an adversarial preliminary hearing (sometimes called the “APH”).

 The notice says it is “not necessary to request an adversarial preliminary hearing.”
-Still, if you want to get the property back quickly, you SHOULD ALWAYS demand the APH within the fifteen (15) day deadline.
-If you miss that fifteen (15) day deadline, it becomes more difficult to get the property back.
+However, demanding the adversarial preliminary hearing within the fifteen (15) day deadline might be the best and fastest way to get the property back.
+If you miss that fifteen (15) day deadline, getting the property back might become more difficult or take longer.

-The Florida Contraband Forfeiture Action (FCFA) imposes numerous requirements on the law enforcement agency that seized the property, including:
+The forfeiture proceeding follows the requirements listed in the Florida Contraband Forfeiture Action (FCFA).
+The FCFA imposes numerous requirements on the law enforcement agency that seized the property, including:

 • a 10-day deadline to submit a probable cause application after the seizure;